IGVF-DACC/igvf-metadata-submitter/docs/DEV.md

 Go to the spreadsheet and click on `Extensions` - `Apps Script`.
 Most menu items are linked to functions in `functions/UserInterface.gs` and they are free of arguments.
 So select any function to debug and click on Debug button.

+If you want to debug running the script from google sheet menu item, you can use [Apps Script execution log](https://developers.google.com/apps-script/guides/logging#use_the_apps_script_execution_log).

 ### How script update (upgrade) works